jusbuckingham/kofa/README.md

 - A card that shows closest polling stations.
 - Access to previous year suggestions.
 - Real time election results.
 - Ability to chat with suggestions.
+- iOS and Andriod App